Frequently asked questions

 The 'directs or leads' category is for individuals whose role requires them to act independently in initiating, planning and managing a research or innovation project or programme of work without supervision.
 This is likely to make you ineligible if your role is an entry level postdoctoral research position.
 If your role involves teaching and curriculum development, your endorsement application must confirm that directing or leading a research or innovation project or programme of work is a significant function of the role alongside your teaching and learning responsibilities.
 If it is not a significant function, you will not be considered eligible for this route.

-Employing institutions are encouraged to use a standard template letter for the statement of guarantee which is available from the endorsing bodies.
+Employing institutions are required to use a standard template letter for the statement of guarantee which is available from the endorsing bodies.
 To receive a copy of the template, your HR department should contact the British Academy, Royal Academy of Engineering or the Royal Society.

 Eligibility for endorsement through Route 2 (Individual fellowships) opens on the date your award letter is issued and closes five years after the end date of the fellowship.